smorzhov/imaterialist/README.md

 Remember that Docker container has the Python version 3.5.2!

 1. Download pretrained .
-2. If you are planning to use nvidia-docker, you need to building nvidia-docker image first.
+2. If you are planning to use nvidia-docker, you need to build nvidia-docker image first.
 Otherwise, you can skip this step
     ```bash
     nvidia-docker build -t sm_keras_tf_py3:gpu .
     ```